keval-sondigara/SOC-Analyst-Portfolio/Log_Analysis/Brutus/writeup.md

 ### Answer:- cyberjunkie

-### 6).
+### 5).
 What is the MITRE ATT&CK sub-technique ID used for persistence by creating a new account?

 I searched in internet to find persistence techniques releated account creation

 ![answer](Q6.png)

-we can see that attacker used T1136.001 comes under local account creation
+we can see that attacker used T1136.001 comes under local account creation.

 ### Answer:- T1136.001

-### 7).
+### 6).
 What time did the attacker's first SSH session end according to auth.log?

 ![answer](Q7.png)